'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 During the winter of 2004 I lived in Benaras on the banks of the Ganges.

-Almost every day I would walk by the river along the stone ghats that ran for miles.
+Almost every day I would walk by the river

 One day, when I was passing through Dashashvamedha Ghat,